 - Next, ask them “How is my way of working with you making your job difficult?”
 This is a great place to conduct a Start, Stop, Keep exercise.
 Once we understand how we are impacting others we can adjust our way of working and interacting with them.

-- The last step is to conduct regular check-ins with them.
+- The last step is to conduct regular check-ins and meetings with them.
 We are asking them if the changes we’ve made are making their jobs easier and more productive.

 You want to build an accountable culture?
 Then work on holding yourself accountable first.
 People need to see what accountability looks like so be the model they follow.
 Remember the definition of accountability – it’s the ONE person who has the “ability to count,” to track progress on the great journey toward accountability.
 Give voice to it by holding yourself accountable and then see the positive impact you are having on others.
 Then you can begin to make the changes necessary to build accountability into the organization.
 With accountability will come creativity, innovation, collaboration and leadership!